LingjunGuo2333/glingjun.github.io/_pages/about.md

 Research Interests
 ======

 I'm interested in optimization theories and modeling real world problems.
-In particular, I'm interested in theories and applications of optimization in machine learning, market, transportation, healthcare and mathematical models in sociology.
-I'm also interested in integer programming.
+In particular, I'm interested in theories and applications of optimization in machine learning, healthcare and market, etc. I'm also interested in mathematical models in sociology problems.

 Projects:
 ======